EquityTeam Gold Logo Silver Text

 • Keep receipts for all expenses.

-• Use a spreadsheet to log income and costs.
+• Use a spreadsheet to log rental income and costs.

 • Maintain mileage logs and repair notes.